 Hodson CG One Hodson CG Two Chilmington Green Developments and Hodson hereby covenant and agree with the Council and the County Council to comply with all of the terms set out in clause 7.2 of this Deed that are Negative Planning Obligations and Notification Obligations.

-2.10.4 All of the covenants obligations and restrictions made by Hodson CG One Hodson CG Two Chilmington Green Developments and Hodson in clause 7.2 of this Deed that are Negative Planning Obligations and Notfication Obligations are made by Hodson CG One Hodson CG Two Chilmington Green Developments and Hodson jointly and severally, and for the avoidance of doubt can be enforced against all of them jointly and each of them, or any combination of them, individually, by both the Council and the County Council.
+All of the covenants obligations and restrictions made by Hodson CG One Hodson CG Two Chilmington Green Developments and Hodson in clause 7.2 of this Deed that are Negative Planning Obligations and Notification Obligations are made by Hodson CG One Hodson CG Two Chilmington Green Developments and Hodson jointly and severally, and for the avoidance of doubt can be enforced against all of them jointly and each of them, or any combination of them, individually, by both the Council and the County Council.

 Positive Obligations to Pay